 Marianne and Marcus Wallenberg Foundation

 The aim of this project is to better understand public attitudes towards environmental policies.
 Experts say that one of the most effective actions that governments could take for addressing climate change and other serious environmental problems would be to make polluters pay to pollute, using taxes on pollution or polluting activities.
 Public opinion, however, is generally hostile towards these policy instruments.
 Research in recent years has shown that this opposition is largely due to political distrust.
 But little is known about what specific aspects of political trust matter for people's policy preferences, or about how the relationship between political distrust and attitudes towards environmental taxes relates to people’s overall views on taxes and policies.
-We will investigate these relationships using analyses of both large international survey datasets, as well as new survey experiments in four countries: Sweden, Spain, the United States, and Mexico.
+We will investigate these relationships using analyses of both large international survey datasets, as well as new survey experiments in four countries: Sweden, Spain, Poland, and Germany.

 The project will make a significant contribution to the literature on environmental policy attitudes, by examining the impacts of political trust in a more systematic way, and by clarifying its direct and indirect linkages to a wide range of environmental policy attitudes.